 9.1 Registration/Graduation Hold

-a) If a student (new, current or returning) fails to respond to a request to meet to discuss an alleged violation of this code, or fails to comply with sanctions or terms and conditions assigned as a result of being found responsible for a violation of this code, a hold may be placed on the student’s eligibility to register or the student’s current registration may be canceled.
-If registration is canceled, eligibility for any refund of tuition/fees will be subject to the university’s withdrawal policy.
+a) If a student (new, current or returning) fails to respond to a request to meet to discuss an alleged violation of this Code, or fails to comply with sanctions or terms and conditions assigned as a result of being found responsible for a violation of this Code, a hold may be placed on the student’s eligibility to register or the student’s current registration may be canceled.
+If registration is canceled, eligibility for any refund of tuition/fees will be subject to the University’s withdrawal policy.

 b) Students may not be permitted to graduate or officially withdraw from NDSU while disciplinary action is pending.
-If the student withdraws before NDSU becomes aware of the potential violation of this code, the student’s academic records may be placed on hold and the allegations must be resolved prior to the student’s readmission.
+If the student withdraws before NDSU becomes aware of the potential violation of this Code, the student’s academic records may be placed on hold and the allegations must be resolved prior to the student’s readmission.

 9.2 Returning and/or New Students

-If a student commits an act that violates this code during a period of nonenrollment, a registration hold may be placed to prevent the student’s registration until a hearing may be held on that matter.
-The student may be notified about these holds at the time the university is first notified about the incident, or notice may be provided when the student subsequently requests enrollment.
+If a student commits an act that violates this Code during a period of nonenrollment, a registration hold may be placed to prevent the student’s registration until a hearing may be held on that matter.
+The student may be notified about these holds at the time the University is first notified about the incident, or notice may be provided when the student subsequently requests enrollment.
 In addition, a hearing officer, in consultation with the Vice Provost or designee, may place a registration hold to deny a student the eligibility to register.
-Reasons may include, but are not limited to, the student’s arrest or when criminal charges are pending against the student, serious concerns arise about the health or safety of the student or others in the university community, and/or as otherwise provided by NDSU Policy 607, Admission & Re-Enrollment Safety Risks; Background Checks.
+Reasons may include, but are not limited to, the student’s arrest or when criminal charges are pending against the student, serious concerns arise about the health or safety of the student or others in the University community, and/or as otherwise provided by NDSU Policy 607, Admission & Re-Enrollment Safety Risks; Background Checks.

 9.3 Temporary Emergency Suspension

 A student may be temporarily suspended by the Vice Provost, pending a hearing when the student’s actions or threats of action indicate a serious threat to the welfare and/or safety of persons or property.
 No hearing will be required before a temporary suspension is imposed; however, one will be convened within five business days following the suspension.
-If the suspension is upheld, the suspension remains subject to the rules outlined in Conduct Suspension (see Section 7.1, Sanctions) and remains a matter of permanent record.
+In unique circumstances, any alteration to this timeline will be at the discretion of the Vice Provost.
+If the suspension is upheld, the suspension remains subject to the rules outlined in Conduct Suspension (see Section 7.1, Sanctions) and remains a matter of permanent conduct record.
 Conditions under which emergency suspension may be imposed:

-a) To ensure the health, safety or well-being of members of the university community,
+a) To ensure the health, safety or well-being of members of the University community,

-b) To preserve university property,
+b) To preserve University property,

-c) To ensure the suspended student’s own physical and emotional safety and well-being, or
+c) To ensure the suspended student’s safety and well-being, or

-d) To ensure against the disruption of, or interference with, the normal operations of the university.
+d) To ensure against the disruption of, or interference with, the normal operations of the University.